shiffy46/ForexAutomation/README.md

 # ForexAutomation
-This is a fun project that uses python to automate day trading within the forex market
+This is a fun project that uses python to automate day trading within the forex market *In progress at the moment:)*